Application and Acceptance

 Workshops

 Acceptance is based on the strength and promise of the writing sample and on the Admissions Board’s judgment that the applicant will benefit from the conference.
-Along with the online application, contributor applicants submit a writing sample in the genre in which they are applying (the writing sample can be work that is published or unpublished).
+Along with the online application, participant applicants submit a writing sample in the genre in which they are applying (the writing sample can be work that is published or unpublished).
 See the Manuscript Guidelines for important details.

 Financial Aid